DUNE-DAQ/restcmd/README.md

 command itself.
 The package ships a really lightweight Python script to send commands from the JSON files, that is located under the scripts directory.

-This package is compatible with DUNE DAQ v1.2.1.

 ### Dependencies
 The Pistache library is needed to build and run this plugin.
 At the moment, it's located under products_dev.
 The dependency is available under devevlopment products.
 Please pay attention to the build steps that include how to setup pistache from cvmfs.